 iii Cross-border transactions

 The commercial turnover of cultural property is regulated on the interstate and national level.
-On a national level, the basic legislation comprises the Constitution of the Russian Federation, Federal Law No. 3612-I on fundamentals of the law of the Russian Federation on culture, dated 9 October 1992 (as amended), Law No. 4804-1, the Criminal Code of the Russian Federation of 13 June 1996, and by-laws and instructions of the relevant competent authorities introducing the regulation and protection of cultural property, containing certain restrictions on the circulation of cultural property.
+On the national level, the basic legislation comprises the Constitution of the Russian Federation, Federal Law No. 3612-I on fundamentals of the Law of the Russian Federation on Culture, dated 9 October 1992 (as amended), Law No. 4804-1, the Criminal Code of the Russian Federation of 13 June 1996, and by-laws and instructions of the relevant competent authorities introducing the regulation and protection of cultural property, containing certain restrictions on the circulation of cultural property.

-Russia is a participant of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, concluded in Paris in 1970 and ratified in the Russian Federation in 1988, and the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, which was ratified by the Russian Federation in 1956.
+For instance, Russia is a participant of the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, concluded in Paris in 1970 and ratified by the Russian Federation in 1988, and the Hague Convention, which was ratified by the Russian Federation in 1956.

-Criteria of classification of movable objects as cultural objects and classification as cultural objects of special value are provided in Decree No. 1425, of 14 September 2020, approved by the government of the Russian Federation.
-The document becomes valid on 1 January 2021.
+Preparation for cross-borders transaction also requires the establishment of whether the object is a cultural object or a cultural object of special value.
+The criteria are provided in Decree No. 1425 of 14 September 2020, approved by the government of the Russian Federation.

 If cultural objects were purchased abroad, a buyer is exempt from VAT on import to Russia, irrespective of the status of a declarant and the purpose of the importation, including for resale in Russia.
-The only condition for obtaining this benefit under the law is verifying the status of a piece of art by providing customs bodies with an expert statement containing conclusions on classifying such object as having cultural value.
+The only condition for obtaining this benefit under the law is verifying the status of the artwork by providing customs bodies with an expert statement containing conclusions on classifying the object as having cultural value.

 iv Art finance

-Only a few insurance companies provide art insurance in Russia due to the comparatively small art market and the low number of players in the market.
+Only a small number of insurance companies provide art insurance in Russia due to the comparatively small art market and the low number of players in the market.
 However, insurance companies are naturally involved in shipment services for art.

 There are some art investment advice companies operating in Russia, which mostly deal with private individuals, private banking or family offices.
-Hence, the demand and the market volume has significantly decreased because of the covid-19-related economic crisis.
-Personal shopping services are not popular in Russia; these services, as well as curators' services, mostly depend on personal relationships between art experts and their clientele.
+It is very likely that the demand for art investment advice has decreased in light of the pandemic; however, it may be the case that most art investment advice companies have reshaped their services to address the increased interest in digital art and NFTs.
+Personal shopping services are not widespread in Russia as they largely depend on personal relationships between art experts and their clientele.

-In 2018, the EU tightened its anti-money laundering rules, directly targeting the art market by adopting Directive (EU) 2018/843.
-This signified the development of a global trend to enhance financial transparency in the art market.
-In January 2020, the new rules took effect in all EU countries.
-The Russian Federation legislation for anti-money laundering has been developing in line with global trends.
-In Russia, statutory provisions targeting anti-money laundering can be found in the Federal Law on Anti-Money Laundering and Countering Terrorism Financing (the AML Law) and in the Criminal Code.
-The AML Law is complemented by multiple regulations and by-laws issued by the Federal Financial Monitoring Service, the Ministry of Finance, the Bank of Russia and other governmental authorities.
+The AML Law was complemented by multiple regulations and by-laws issued by the Federal Financial Monitoring Service, the Ministry of Finance, the Bank of Russia and other governmental authorities.
 The AML Law specifies that measures against money laundering can also be found in other federal laws, including, but not limited to, laws on investment funds and non-profit organisations.
-Under the AML Law, due diligence for both legal entities and physical persons must be undertaken: companies, irrespective of their size, are to implement policies, procedures and controls, including KYC and supplier due diligence procedures.
+Under the AML Law, due diligence for both legal entities and physical persons must be undertaken: companies, irrespective of their size, are to implement policies, procedures and controls, including know-your-customer and supplier due diligence procedures.

 i Moral rights

-- right to being admitted as an author of an object (right of authorship);
+- the right to being recognised as the author of the work (right of authorship);

-- right for publication of a work.
-Meanwhile, an author may independently bring his or her new work into the world, and transfer this right under an agreement to another person, simultaneously with a disposal right.
+- the right for publication of a work.
+Meanwhile, an author may independently bring his or her new work into the world, and transfer this right under a contract to another person, simultaneously with a disposal right.

-Such rights cannot be alienated and are protected for an unlimited period.
-Waiving such rights is nominal.
-In practical terms, this means that transfer of right of ownership for a material carrier, in which a result of intellectual activity is expressed, does not lead to loss of personal non-property rights of authors of art objects.
+These rights cannot be alienated and are protected for an unlimited period.
+Furthermore, waiver of such rights is purely nominal.
+In terms of legal consequences, this means that transfer of right of ownership for an artwork will not result in the loss of the author's personal non-property rights.

-Any transformation of the result of intellectual activity that discredits the honour, dignity or goodwill of an author, as well as attempts of these, empowers an author demanding protection of his or her honour, dignity or goodwill, recovery of damage and compensation of moral damage.
+Any transformation of the result of intellectual activity that discredits the honour, dignity or goodwill of an author, including an attempt to discredit, entitles an author to claim protection of his or her honour, dignity or goodwill, as well as the recovery of damage caused by the breach and compensation of moral damage.

 ii Resale rights

-Together with personal non-material and exclusive rights, authors of art objects own the resale royalty right.
-The resale right may not be alienated but transfers to heirs of an author for the period of validity of an exclusive right for an object.16 The Russian Supreme Court has also stated multiple times that the resale right is a part of inheritance.17
+Together with personal non-material and exclusive rights, authors of art objects also have a resale right pursuant to Article 1293 of the Civil Code.
+The resale right may not be alienated but transfers to the author's heirs and is effective during the period of validity of an exclusive right for an object.19 The Russian Supreme Court has also stated multiple times that the resale right is a part of inheritance.20

-From 1 June 2018, amendments made to the Civil Code are valid.
-Subject to the last update, the right for obtaining profit as interest rate of the price of resale of the original work occurs for an author at each resale of an original, in which the auction house, art gallery, art salon or shop participates as a mediator, buyer or seller.
+In addition, the author's right for obtaining profit at the interest rate of the price of resale of the original work occurs at each resale of an original, be it formalised by an auction house, art gallery, art salon or other players in the art market.

-Subject to the previously applicable revision of item 1 of Article 1293 of the Civil Code, an author of an original work of art may expect to obtain profit from resale only where a legal entity or sole proprietor acted as a mediator.
+Subject to the previously applicable revision of item 1 of Article 1293 of the Civil Code, an author of an original artwork may expect to obtain profit from resale only where a legal entity or sole proprietor acted as an intermediary.

 The above-mentioned legal entities or sole proprietors are obliged to provide data necessary for payment of reward immediately to an artist, or an organisation representing his or her interests.
 UPRAVIS organises and manages these rights on a collective basis for creators of fine art.
 Due to UPRAVIS' active efforts, Russian artists and heirs of late artists obtain rewards for the resale of original artwork and other art objects.